hasura/graphql-engine/manual/project/secrets.rst

 Using the secrets in your configuration
 ---------------------------------------

-Let's say you have a microservice called ``api`` that needs the postgres password to access the database directly.
+Let's say you have a microservice called ``<my-microservice>`` that needs the postgres password to access the database directly.
-You can edit the ``microservices/api/k8s.yaml`` to add an environment variable that refers to the this secret.
+You can edit the ``microservices/<my-microservice>/k8s.yaml`` to add an environment variable that refers to the this secret.
 When the microservice container is run, the value of the secret will be made available as an environment variable to the container.